 - The right to file a complaint with the U. S. Department of Education concerning alleged failures by the University to comply with the requirements of FERPA.
 The name and address of the Office that administers FERPA are:

 Directory information at Shippensburg University is name, home and local address and phone number, enrollment status, email address, major, degree and honors.
 If a student does not want this information released, he/she must inform the Registrar's Office of this request.
 A Release of Information form can be completed in the Registrar's Office or the request can be made online after logging in to our secure website.
 If a student initiates a request that directory information is not to be released, he/she must realize that any request for verification of attendance, graduation, dean's list, etc. from any outside source will be denied.
 Shippensburg University does not make directory information generally available to the public.
-Shippensburg University limits its release of directory information for official University purposes, e.g., (1) identifying athletic team members; (2) publishing names of scholarship recipients, graduation lists and Dean’s Lists; (3) issuing academic awards; (4) verifying enrollment or degree status; and (5) providing such information to organizations that are officially affiliated with the University or with whom the University has a contractual relationship.
+Shippensburg University limits its release of directory information for official University purposes, e.g., (1) identifying athletic team members; (2) publishing names of scholarship recipients, graduation lists and Dean’s Lists; (3) issuing academic awards; (4) verifying enrollment or degree status; and (5) providing such information to organizations that are officially affiliated with the University or with whom the University has a contractual relationship, including InCommon Research and Scholarship providers.
 See 34 C.F.R §99.37(d).